bionoren/BandwidthWars/README.md

 If you are playing multiple bots in a cooperative strategy, you should be aware of the following implementation details:

 1. The X and Y coordinates are randomly translated for each player.
+The X and Y axes may be exchanged.
+The X or Y axes may be mirrored in orientation.
 In this way, map data is difficult to share between bots.
 2. Similarly, the nanite identifiers and player identifiers are not portable between bots.